Hi friend and Welcome!

 Like the MXL 990, you will need:

 - 48v Phantom power via preamp or audio interface.
 Preamp vs. Interface.

 - Mic Stand, Pop filter, and Shock-mount (optional).

 A great mic in just about every instance, and sounds incredible especially for the price!
-I couldn’t believe that type of sound came from a sub $100 mic after watching the video.
+I couldn’t believe that type of sound came from such an entry level mic after watching the video.
 May be a little bright at the top end, and some reviewers said theirs broke down after extended use (1-2 years).
 Overall it’s quite a steal at it’s price point.

 Similarities & Differences

 - They share some very similar specs: Same frequency response, same Max SPL, Output Impedance, and have a roughly the same Signal to noise ratio (80 vs. 74).

 - While the V67G is best suited for vocals and instruments, the MXL 990 excels with voice-over first and foremost.